 Higher customer engagement usually corresponds with an increase in brand loyalty and helps you to sell more products.

 Another method your ecommerce business can use to bolster customer engagement and allow you to sell more goods is to focus on your content marketing.
+In addition to creating more engaging content on any social media platform on which you have a presence, this also entails creating content for your blog.
+Plan to add articles that are designed to help people in your niche.

 11. Wrong prices for products